helloshowup/hope/README_Line_Edit.md

 ## Failure Behaviour

-If no valid edit tags are found in the Claude reply, the API raises a `ValueError`.
+If no valid edit tags are found in the Claude reply, the API falls back to diff-edit mode and logs a warning.
 This prevents silent failures when the model produces unexpected output.

 The raw reply is saved to `showup-core/logs/claude/raw/` before regex parsing to aid troubleshooting.